deadlyvipers/dojo_rules/introduction.md

-Hi, my name is Murilo and my favorite path is Git.
+Hi, my name is Murilo
+My favorite path is Ruby.